loda-lang/loda-programs/programs/oeis/list3.md

 * [A328010](http://oeis.org/A328010) ([L17 program](A328010.asm)): The 5x + 1 sequence beginning at 17.
 * [A328011](http://oeis.org/A328011) ([L14 program](A328011.asm)): The 5x + 1 sequence beginning at 1.
 * [A328263](http://oeis.org/A328263) ([L07 program](A328263.asm)): a(n) = number of letters in a(n-1) (in Polish), with a(1) = 1.
+* [A328865](http://oeis.org/A328865) ([L07 program](A328865.asm)): The first repeating term in the iteration of A329623 with starting value n.
+A term of -1 indicates the iteration diverges.
 * [A328890](http://oeis.org/A328890) ([L07 program](A328890.asm)): Number of acyclic edge covers of the complete bipartite graph K_{n,2}.
 * [A328943](http://oeis.org/A328943) ([L06 program](A328943.asm)): a(n) = 2 + (n mod 4).
 * [A328990](http://oeis.org/A328990) ([L13 program](A328990.asm)): a(n) = (3*b(n)+b(n-1)+1)/2, where b = A005409.